-On 1st April, 2013 Saint Paul’s Catholic High School joined with St Anthony’s Catholic Primary School and St John Fisher and St Thomas More Catholic Primary School to form the Wythenshawe Catholic Academy Trust (MAT – Multi Trust Academy).
+On 1st April, 2013 Saint Paul’s Catholic High School joined with St Anthony’s Catholic Primary School and St John Fisher and St Thomas More Catholic Primary School to form the Wythenshawe Catholic Academy Trust.

-The formation of the Trust has been done in such a way to leave “the door open” for the remaining feeder primaries to later join.
+The formation of the Trust was done in such a way to leave “the door open” for other schools to join in the future.

 Whilst the MAT is the single overarching corporate body, each of the four former schools is now a Catholic Voluntary Academy within it.
-Each has its own principal (head teacher) and a local governing body.
-The MAT’s Executive Committee provides another tier of governance.
+Each has its own head teacher and a local governing body.
+The MAT’s Executive Board provides a higher tier of executive governance.
 It is made up of not less than 5 Foundation Directors appointed by the Diocese and 2 elected Parent Directors.
 The Board may also appoint co-opted Directors.

 The formation of the MAT has created closer working relationships between Saint Paul’s and its three MAT partners.
-This has already seen the appointment of a full time chaplain working across the academies.
+This has already seen the appointment of a Chaplain and Family Support Worker working across the academies.
 It has also seen the academies working together to improve the transition of pupils from primary to secondary school.

 Already the MAT members have seen the benefits of their collaboration in providing a Catholic pathway to higher education (with Saint Pauls’ links with both Xaverian and Loreto Sixth Form Colleges).
 The collective strength and support of the MAT should provide strength and support to its member academies for any future challenges in the years ahead.